EarlyClues/UniversalFreeRealmsStandardProtocols/ThingnessOfThings.md

 Clarification after [#6](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/issues/6):

-While it is true that "Everything" **includes** "nothing," it is therefore also true that "nothing" exists **outside of** "everything."
+While it is true that "nothing" is **included in** "everything," it is also true that "nothing" exists **outside of** "everything."

-We call this the "Outer Darkness."
-And unlike the "nothing" that exists within "everything," this "nothing" that is external to "everything" is not a "thing itself" and does not have its own nature, properties & characteristics.
+We call this "nothing" that is external to "everything," the "Outer Darkness."
+And unlike the "nothing" that is included in "everything," this *other nothing* has no nature, properties & characteristics.

 ![screen shot 2014-09-15 at 6 52 44 pm](https://cloud.githubusercontent.com/assets/4110243/4280314/be81781c-3d2b-11e4-80ba-e6f4a3c90d19.png)